djdanielsson/infra.aap_configuration/roles/gateway_role_user_assignments/README.md

 ## Description

-An Ansible Role to give a user permission to a resource like an organization.
+An Ansible Role to create/update/remove Role User Assignments on Ansible gateway.

 ## Variables